Pioneer Award Form

 Winners of this Award

-Giulio Dagnino, Ioannis Georgilas, Paul Köhler, Sanja Dogramadzi
+Giulio Dagnino, Ioannis Georgilas, Paul Köhler, R. Atkins, Sanja Dogramadzi

 "Image-Based Robotic System for Enhanced Minimally Invasive Intra-Articular Fracture Surgeries"